 Related: Tips for Making an Offer on a House

 Getting preapproved for a mortgage doesn't automatically mean you get a loan on the home you have under contract.
 The lender has a few other requirements once the home is chosen, such as an inspection and appraisal.
 And they'll want to see even more current copies of your financial documents.

 From this point on, the steps to buying a house will often overlap, so you'll have several wheels in motion.

 7. Get a Home Inspection

 Time: 3-7 days to schedule; 2-3 hours to inspect

 As soon as your contract is accepted, contact an inspector to get on their books.
-The inspection itself will only take two or three hours, but unfortunately, they're not quite Amazon.
+The inspection itself will only take two to four hours, but unfortunately, they're not quite Amazon.
 They seldom show up the next day.

 However, they can get the report to you quickly.
 Many inspectors take pictures and fill out the report as they go, then send it to your inbox within hours of completion.
 But it can take up to a couple of days if they're backed up.

 If the inspection turns up issues, it can cause some delays.
 This can range from a day or two to renegotiate, or longer if, for example, you have an FHA loan that requires certain safety standards.
 A home with peeling lead paint may need to be repainted, which can take weeks.